AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 {sample}Error\_Chart\_01{sample}

-Also it should be noted that you can do the same using the {api:anychart.core.cartesian.series.Base#error}**.error()**{api} method.
+Also it should be noted that you can do the same using the {api:anychart.core.cartesian.series.Base#error}error(){api} method.
 The sample below demonstrates how to apply a total error to a full data set.

 ```
   //set the error value in numbers